Darkman: Cast

 Ted Raimi, Dan Hicks, (both returning from Evil Dead 2), Nicholas Worth, Dan Bell, and Rafael H. Robledo portray Rick Anderson, Skip Altwater, Pauly Mazzuchelli, Sam "Smiley" Rogers and Rudy Guzman respectively, members of Durant's gang.
 Jessie Lawrence Ferguson and Arsenio "Sonny" Trinidad play rival crime bosses Eddie Black and Hung Fat respectively.
+Nelson Mashita plays Yakitito, Westlake's lab assistant.

 Additionally, Raimi's brother Ivan and director John Landis have cameos as hospital staff, with Jenny Agutter as the doctor treating Westlake's burns.
 Other appearances include Joel and Ethan Coen as the driver and passenger in an Oldsmobile, Professor Toru Tanaka and Nathan Jung as Hung Fat's Chinese Warriors, William Dear as the limo driver and Julius Harris as the gravedigger.
 Bridget Hoffman appears as the voice of Westlake's computer system.

 Production

 Development and origins

 Sam Raimi had long desired to make a movie about pulp hero The Shadow, but Universal Pictures (who had been developing their adaptation since the early 80s) would not give him the rights to the character.
 Raimi then decided to create his own superhero, with the idea for "Darkman" developing from a short story he had written about a man who could change his face to become other people.
 As the short story evolved into a 40-page treatment, the focus expanded to become about a man who had lost his own face, exploring how he would use a newfound face-changing ability to battle criminals as well as how relationships from before his disfigurement would be affected.
 The story drew elements from other works – the scarred face and doomed love of The Phantom of the Opera, the tragedy of The Hunchback of Notre Dame, and pulp figures like The Shadow.
 Comparison was also drawn to Batman, with Darkman described as "a non-superpowered man who is a hideous thing who fights crime."
 Raimi was also inspired by the Universal horror films of the 1930s and 40s because "they made me fear the hideous nature of the hero and at the same time drew me to him.
 I went back to that idea of the man who is noble and turns into a monster."
 Despite the grotesque appearance of the title character, Raimi did not consider Darkman to be a horror story: "it's more a tragedy than anything else.
 Sure, he looks terrible, he looks hideous [...] but really, what the movie turns out to be is the story of a man trying to recapture his lost love."

 In 1987, Raimi submitted the treatment to Universal Pictures; the film was greenlit with a budget in the range of $8–12 million.